-Health Care Acquired Conditions (HCAC) and Never Events
+P. Health Care Acquired Conditions (HCAC) and Never Events

-Molina Healthcare has an established and systematic process to identify, investigate and review any Quality of Care, Adverse Event/Never Event, and/or service issues affecting Member care and will research, resolve, track and trend issues.
-Confirmed Adverse Events/Never Events are reportable when related to an error in medical care that is clearly identifiable, preventable and/or found to have caused serious injury or death to a patient.
+Molina Healthcare has an established and systematic process to identify, investigate and review any Quality of Care, Adverse Event/Never Event, and/or service issues affecting Member care.
+This process includes researching the issue, resolution of the issue, and tracking facilities and providers for trend issues.
+Confirmed Adverse Events/Never Events are reported to Molina Healthcare's Professional Review Committee for recommendations and/or case closure.